Tadukoo/TadukooBibleBukkit/README.md

 * Decimals
    * Currently the entire system is based off of just the King James Version through-chat commands.
    * Each book of the Bible is either considered 2% or part of 2% of the entirety.
-      * Each 1% is + 0.0.1 to the version number. (so Genesis being completed would be Alpha 0.0.2)
+      * Each 2% is + 0.0.2 to the version number. (so Genesis being completed would be Alpha 0.0.2)
-      * Each book is then divided by chapters, so for example Genesis is 50 chapters.
-Each chapter is then 2% towards the book.
-         * Since Genesis counts as 2%, each chapter is then 2% of 2%, which adds 0.0.0.04 to the version number.
-         * (i.e. Genesis Chapter Six being completed brings the version up to Alpha 0.0.0.24)
       * The books which are not two percent by themselves are:
          * Judges and Ruth = 2%
          * Ezra, Nehemiah, and Esther = 2%
          * Psalms is divided into five sections:
             * Psalms 1-30 = 2%
             * Psalms 31-60 = 2%
             * Psalms 61-90 = 2%
             * Psalms 91-120 = 2%
             * Psalms 121-150 = 2%
          * Ecclesiastes and Song of Songs = 2%
          * Jeremiah and Lamentations = 2%
          * Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi = 2%
          * Titus and Philemon = 2%
          * 1 John, 2 John, and 3 John = 2%
          * Jude and Revelation = 2%
 * After Official Release v.1.0
    * After the Official Release, each version will get .01 added for small updates (i.e. v.1.0), 0.1 for big updates (i.e. v.1.1),
    and 1 for major updates (i.e. v.2.0)